1983 Portuguese legislative election: Fall of the government

 The Central Bloc government had become deeply unpopular by 1984, with the consequences of the International Monetary Fund (IMF) bailout to save public finances and the economy hitting hard on the population.
-The budget cuts and increasing poverty were creating deep disagreements between PS and PSD, but also within both parties rifts were being formed.
+The budget cuts and increasing poverty were creating deep disagreements between PS and PSD, but also within both parties rifts were being formed, in addition to conflicting strategies for the 1986 presidential election.
 In the Social Democrats, these rifts came to a breaking point in February 1985 with party leader Carlos Mota Pinto resigning and announcing he would contest the next leadership ballot.
 But, Mota Pinto died unexpectedly just days prior to the 1985 PSD congress and Aníbal Cavaco Silva, which was against the Central Bloc, was elected as leader.
-Shortly after his election as party leader, Cavaco Silva withdraws the PSD support to the Central Bloc, and the government falls.
-President Ramalho Eanes decides to dissolve Parliament and call a snap election for 6 October 1985.
+Shortly after his election as party leader, Cavaco Silva withdrew the PSD support to the Central Bloc, and the government fell with Soares' resignation as prime minister on 13 June 1985, one day after he signed Portugal's entry into the European Economic Community.
+President Ramalho Eanes decided to dissolve Parliament and call a snap election for 6 October 1985.